jitsi/handbook/docs/dev-guide/iframe.md

     * `devices`: Information map about the devices used in a call.

-    * `userInfo`: The JS object that contains information about the participant starting the meeting (e.g., email).
+    * `userInfo`: The JS object that contains information about the participant starting or joining the meeting (e.g., email).

     * `lang`: The default meeting language.